yuqiu123/docs/docs/deploy/prerequisites.md

 ## Installation Requirements

-- A Kubernetes (from v1.17 to v1.21) cluster with at least 3 worker nodes
+- A Kubernetes (from v1.17 to v1.21) cluster with at least three worker nodes.
-- Each worker node needs
+- Each worker node requires:
-  - At least one free SSD for IOMesh journal and cache
+  - At least one 100Gb-available-space SSD for the IOMesh journal and cache
-  - At least one free HDD for IOMesh datastore
+  - At least one 100Gb-available-space HDD for the IOMesh datastore
-  - A 10GbE NIC or above for IOMesh storage network
+  - A network card of 10GbE or above for the IOMesh storage network
-  - At least 100GB free space at /opt
+  - At least 100Gb of disk space in the /opt directory on each worker node

-## Setup Worker Node
+## Set Up Worker Node

-For each Kubernetes worker node that will run IOMesh, follow the following steps:
+Follow the steps below to set up each Kubernetes worker node running IOMesh.

-### Setup Open-ISCSI
+### Set Up Open-ISCSI

-1. Install open-iscsi:
+1. Install open-iscsi by entering the following script.

   <!--DOCUSAURUS_CODE_TABS-->
     <!--RHEL/CentOS-->